TabbyML/tabby/docs/python.md

     inter_threads: int = 1,         # Maximum number of parallel translations.
     intra_threads: int = 0,         # Number of OpenMP threads to use per translation (CPU only).
                                     # Set 0 to use a default value.

+    max_queued_batches: int = 0,    # Maximum number of batches in the translation queue (set -1 for unlimited, 0 for an automatic value).
+                                    # When the queue is full, future requests will block until a free slot is available.
 )

 # Properties: